nalchi-net/GnsSharp/README.md

 ## State of binding

-Currently, I've only ported the APIs that are compatible for both the stand-alone GNS and Steamworks SDK.\
+Currently, I've fully ported the APIs that are compatible for both the stand-alone GNS and Steamworks SDK.

-This means that there's **almost NO support** for the Steamworks exclusive features.
+Steamworks exclusive features are much huge in scope, and I've only ported few APIs which I need.\

-This might change in the future if I need those.
+More APIs might be added in the future if I need another Steamworks exclusive features.

 <details>
     <summary>Table of state</summary>